by Texas Homesteader~

 Thank goodness I had garden angels that surprised me at our house one beautiful spring morning and completely prepared all of our raised beds and planted my garden for me.
 What a blessing!

-I was able to harvest fresh veggies from my own garden this year because of the love and tender hearts of those sweet people.
+I was able to harvest fresh veggies from my own garden that year because of the love and tender hearts of those sweet people.

 But as I recovered from my illness, obviously my focus wasn’t on gardening.
 So I had some garden failures too where I normally wouldn’t have.
 One such failure was my crop of onions.